kottans/mock-repo/README.md

 ## Help with your first commit -> [discord](https://discord.gg/k5zS4XmH)

 ---

+### Hi everyone :)
+My name is Alexander and I'm looking forward to study with all of you

+---
 # Git & github
 ## I'm making a pool request for the second time, I hope I did everything right this time
 ---